shananas/KH2FormRando/README.md

 PC/PCSX 99.9% Stable

-Read known issues for a few precautions as to not freeze/crash.
-Its pretty stable but there is one crash on PCSX/PC
+Read known issues for a few precautions as to not T-Pose.
+Its pretty stable on both PCSX/PC

 There may be some limited T-posing that still exists.
 This should only happen with Boss/Enemy rando and maybe other memory intensive options.